gofiber/recipes/docker-mariadb-clean-arch/README.md

 ### Cities

-Endpoints classified here are endpoints to perform operation on `city` domain.
-Endpoints here are protected, so if you are going to use this endpoint, make sure you are logged in first (or at least have a valid JWT).
+Endpoints classified here are endpoints to perform operation on `City` domain. **Endpoints here are protected**, so if you are going to use this endpoint, make sure you are logged in first (or at least have a valid JWT).

 - `GET /api/v1/cities` to get all cities.
 - `POST /api/v1/cities` to create a new city.